whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/malaria_exposure/1000Genomes_genome_wide_comparison.md

 (The rows are independent here so really we are just plotting two binomial log-likelihoods).

 It should be immediately obvious that our nice, gaussian, asymptotic behaviour described in the stats modelling session, is not really working for this table.
 Especially the first row looks pretty skewed.
-This is an important point which is described further in [when asymptotics go wrong.md] - please go and read that now if you are interested.
+This is an important point which is described further in [[when asymptotics go wrong.md]].
+However, there's amore serious problem with this table that we'll get to below.

 # A better model via a log odds ratio